jeog/TDAmeritradeAPI/README.md

 >
 > There are certain binary compatibility issues when exporting C++ code accross compilations(from name mangling, differing runtimes, changes to STL implementations etc.).
 If, for instance, we return an std::vector in an earlier version of a library, its implementation changes, and code that imports the library is compiled against a new version of the STL, there can be an issue.
 >
-> **Because of this you need to be sure you use the same compiler/settings for your code and link to the same libraries as libTDAmeritrade does.** For this reason we don't include any pre-built binaries.
+> **Because of this you need to be sure you use the same compiler/settings for your code and link to the same libraries as the TDAmeritradeAPI library does.** For this reason we don't include any pre-built binaries.
 You should (re)compile this library alongside your code if you change compilers, settings, runtimes etc.
 >
 > In the future we may include some type of stable ABI layer on top of the core library to limit these issues.